 Q2: How do I apply for a job?

-A2: Once you've found a job simply click Apply and complete the application process.
+A2: Once you've found a position that you are qualified for on our online job board, simply click Apply and complete the application process.
 If it’s your first time applying with AHS you will be asked to create your Candidate Profile.
-Check out our reference guide for step by step instructions.

 Q3: What if I miss the application deadline?

 A3: Late applications are not accepted.
-Make sure to submit your application before 11:59 p.m.
-Mountain Standard Time (MST) on the day the posting closes.
+Please check our online job board regularly and promptly submit your application before 11:59 p.m.
+Mountain Time (MT) on the posting close date.